-The College of Science Student Advisors give advice on course options and degree programmes.
+The Faculty of Health Student Advisors give advice on course options and degree programmes.

-- Degree planning, including double degrees and double majors
+- Planning your programme of study including double degrees and double majors

 - Explaining your course options

-- Transfer of credits from other tertiary institutions
+- Transfer of credit from other New Zealand tertiary institutions

 - Masters thesis suspensions